sara-sabr/ITStrategy/_pages/en/esdc-it-strategy.md

 The transition towards this partnership model is explained in the following [Strategy Map diagram](/strategy-summary.html).
 Each block corresponding in the diagram represents a distinct strategy to move ESDC towards its ultimate Digital Transformation goal: become a key stakeholder in the Canadian Government as a Platform.
 6 pillars support this roadmap: Delivery of Service, Project Management, Governance, Modern Workplace, Business Integration, and Talent Management.

 The approach to the IT Strategy is **not** to complete each of the diagram's block before publishing them as a single plan.
-Instead, the ESDC IT Strategy team will work with the IT community to continously diagrnose key organizational problems, waste, lead times and governance structures that inhibit the desired changes in behaviours.
+Instead, the ESDC IT Strategy team will work with the IT community to continuously diagnose key organizational problems, waste, lead times and governance structures that inhibit the desired changes in behaviours.

 ## Immediate actions